-All providers are encouraged to submit claims to Commonwealth Care Alliance electronically whenever possible.
-Commonwealth Care Alliance does recognize, however, that some providers may choose to submit for reimbursement using industry-standard paper claim forms.
-If a provider does submit paper claim forms, the following forms are acceptable.
+All providers are encouraged to submit claims to CCA electronically .
+CCA does recognize, however, that some providers may choose to submit for reimbursement using industry-standard paper claim forms.
+If a provider does submit paper claim forms, the following forms are acceptable:

-- CMS-1500
+- CMS-1500/HCFA-1500

 - CMS-1450 (UB-04)

 - American Dental Association (ADA) Dental Claim Form (for use when billing Scion for dental services)

 All information must be typed and aligned within the data fields.
 Please do not stamp, handwrite, or use correction fluid.
-For detailed instructions for completing both the CMS HCFA 1500 and UB-04 claim forms, please use the links below.
+For detailed instructions for completing both the CMS-1500 also known as the HCFA 1500 claim form and the UB-04 claim forms, please use the links below.

-CMS HCFA 1500
+CMS HCFA-1500